mikram-NCAT/Homework-2/README.md

 # Homework-2
 Programming skills for computational biology

-# Part 1 Visualization and Image Preprocessing
+# Visualization and Image Preprocessing

 This homework focuses on improving data visualization and performing basic image preprocessing using Python.